Cyoda-platform/java-client-template/usage-rules.md

 - **Without Transition**: Use `entityService.update(entityId, entity, null)` to update without state change
 - **Processor Limitation**: Processors can only update OTHER entities, not the current entity being processed

-See `example_code/processor/` for workflow transition examples and patterns.
+See `llm_example/config/workflow/` for workflow transition examples and patterns.

 ## ⚙️ **Configuration**

 - Use `Config` class constants instead of hardcoded values
 - Load environment variables via `Dotenv` in Config class
-- Use `Config.ENTITY_VERSION` for entity versioning (default '1000')
+- Entity versioning: Use integer constants like `public static final Integer ENTITY_VERSION = 1;`
 - Configure GRPC settings via environment variables
 - Use `Config.CYODA_HOST` and related constants for Cyoda integration
 - SSL and authentication settings should be configurable via environment

-## 🧪 **Testing**

-- Use `PrototypeApplicationTest` for test-based prototype development
-- Enable prototype mode via `-Dprototype.enabled=true` system property
-- Test serializers using fluent API patterns
-- Mock `EntityService` and `SerializerFactory` in unit tests
-- Test both success and error scenarios for processors and criteria
-- Add tests to `src/test/java/com/java_template/application` directory

 ## 🏗️ **Architecture Guidelines**